Tutorial #00 - Installation

 To play sounds and music you have to first load the audio data and then associate it with a player.
 The concept is similar to textures and sprites, or fonts and text nodes.

-In this case the two objects are audiobuffer
+In this case the two objects are audio_buffer

-and audiobuffer_player
+and audio_buffer_player

 .

-The audiobuffer.new()
+The audio_buffer.new()

-function takes the path to a WAV or OGG Vorbis file, while the audiobuffer_player.new()
+function takes the path to a WAV or OGG Vorbis file, while the audio_buffer_player.new()

-function takes the audiobuffer object you have just created.
+function takes the audio buffer object you have just created.

 Once the player has been created, you can use the play()